How Can A Speech Therapist Help You Recover From Traumatic Brain Injury

 Specifically, it may be challenging for you to interpret nonverbal signals like body language and facial expressions.

-Group exercises can be extremely useful here to build these language skills in a social setting.
+Group exercises can be useful here to build these language skills in a social setting.

 4. Dysarthria